Main Games Corsairs Legacy Corsairs Legacy: Naval Mission News Community Contacts

 Ships in Corsairs Legacy: Progression, Types, Characteristics and Boarding

-In Corsairs Legacy, the ship system is built as a hierarchical progression that combines a ship type and a subtype.
-Each successive ship type comes with higher base stats, which directly affects the difficulty of naval combat, boarding actions, and the level of NPC crew.
+In Corsairs Legacy, the ship system is built as a hierarchical progression that combines ship type and subtype.
+Each subsequent ship type has higher base characteristics, which determines the difficulty of naval combat, boarding, and the level of NPC crew.

-This article explains the ship structure in Corsairs Legacy and the principles behind how the game’s fleet system works.
+This article describes the ship structure in Corsairs Legacy and the principles behind how the fleet system works in the game.

-• the full ship progression (including ships designed but not yet added)
+• the full ship progression in the game (including designed but not yet added ships)

-• the division into merchant, standard, and war subtypes
+• division of ships into merchant, common, and military subtypes

 • the ship upgrade system

-• how ship spawns work on the world map
+• ship spawn principles on the global map

-• boarding mechanics and how difficulty scales with crew size
+• boarding mechanics and how difficulty depends on crew size

 Cutter → Schooner → Galleon (not yet added) → Sloop → Snow → Pinnace → Brigantine → Brig → Corvette (not yet added) → Frigate (not yet added) → Lineship

-This sequence reflects the full progression logic already implemented in the game system.
-Ships that are currently not present in the game already have defined stat ranges and a place in overall balance, which allows them to be introduced in future updates without changing the core mechanics.
+This sequence reflects the complete progression logic already implemented in the game system.
+Ships currently not available in the game already have defined stat ranges and a place in balance, allowing them to be added in future updates without changing the core mechanics.

 Each ship class has three subtypes:

-• merchant — the largest cargo hold within the class
+• merchant — the largest cargo hold within its class

-• war — the smallest hold within the class, but higher combat performance and a larger crew
+• military — the smallest cargo hold within its class, but with higher combat stats and a larger crew

-Important: switching to a war subtype (even within the same ship type) makes boarding harder — this is reflected by the boarding difficulty indicator.
+Important: if you switch to a military subtype (even within the same ship type), boarding becomes harder — and this is reflected by the boarding difficulty indicator.

-Below are the stats for each ship type, broken down by subtype.
-All values are ranges that represent the generation/balance limits within the system.
+Below are the characteristics of each ship type divided by subtype.
+All values are ranges that define generation/balance boundaries within the system.

 Cutter